 Recommended: Identify sgtray.exe related errors

-If sgtray.exe is located in a subfolder of "C:\Program Files", the security rating is 32% dangerous.
-The file size is 155,648 bytes (93% of all occurrences), 176,128 bytes, 23,564 bytes or 333,276 bytes.
+If sgtray.exe is located in a subfolder of "C:\Program Files", the security rating is 20% dangerous.
+The file size is 155,648 bytes (90% of all occurrences) or 176,128 bytes.
 The software has no file description.
 The application starts when Windows starts (see Registry key: MACHINE\Run).
 The file is not a Windows core file.
 You can uninstall this program in the Control Panel.
+The program has a visible window.

 External information from Paul Collins: